Best Medicare Advantage Plans in Indiana (2026)

 HMO PROS AND CONS

-HMO Medicare Advantage plans require you to stay within their provider networks and get referrals from your primary care doctor before seeing specialists.
-You will pay lower premiums and out-of-pocket costs, and you will have coordinated care.
+HMO Medicare Advantage plans require you to stay within their provider networks and get a referral from your primary care doctor before seeing specialists.
+In exchange, you'll pay lower premiums and out-of-pocket costs, with care coordinated through one primary doctor.

 Best Indiana HMO-POS Medicare Advantage Providers

-HMO-POS Medicare Advantage plans offer flexibility through out-of-network access while maintaining reasonable costs.
-Indiana has 17 HMO-POS plans available from five providers, with 14 plans charging $0 monthly premiums.
+HMO-POS Medicare Advantage plans let you see out-of-network providers while keeping costs closer to HMO levels.
+Indiana has 17 HMO-POS plans from five providers, with 14 charging $0 monthly premiums.
 Maximum out-of-pocket limits range from $3,900 to $5,944, averaging $5,250.

 UnitedHealthcare4.00$0$5,81584.55